priorknowledge/loom/doc/installing.md

 ## Installing with virtualenvwrapper (recommended)

-1. Make a virtualenv.
-We'll name our virtualenv 'loom'.
+1. Make a new virtualenv named 'loom'.
+    You can skip this step if you already have a virtualenv.

         easy_install pip
         pip install virtualenvwrapper